jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 See {% include chapter-link.html slug="major-scale" %} and {% include chapter-link.html slug="interval-scale" %}
 for more information.

-#### Harmony without math

-This all sounds a lot more complicated than it usually is in practice.

-For one thing,
-we normally just memorize the harmonized chord types.
-It's pretty easy to remember that in a major key the I, IV, and V are major, the ii, iii, and vi are minor, and the vii is diminished.

-It's also usually much easier to find intervals directly on the fretboard, rather than doing the math with the interval table.
-See the section on [finding intervals on the fretboard with the major scale](#finding-intervals-on-the-fretboard-with-the-major-scale) later in this chapter.

 #### Harmonizing the natural minor scale

 As another example,